 - Capital and revenue allocations and ensuring the appropriate treatment of fixed asset expenditure.
 Management's key controls and a sample of projects were tested, as was capitalised interest cost to ensure compliance with IAS23.
 No evidence of management bias was identified and key assumptions were in line with external audit expectation. - Accounting for the Electricity North West Group of the Electricity Supply Pension Scheme.
-This is a complex area where small changes in assumptions can have a significant effect on the valuation of liabilities and therefore on the financial statements.
-The Committee considered the evaluation by external actuaries, benchmarking data and the disclosure requirement of IAS19.
+This is a complex

+- area where small changes in assumptions can have a significant effect on the valuation of liabilities and therefore on the Regulatory Accounts.
+The Committee considered evaluation the external actuaries, benchmarking data and the disclosure requirement of IAS19.
 The calculations and assumptions were considered appropriate. - Treasury accounting, particularly auditing fair value calculations and ensuring appropriate disclosures.
-There is a risk, due to the complexity of the financial instruments that they are incorrectly valued, accounted for or disclosed, resulting in a material error in the financial statements or a material disclosure deficiency.
+There is a risk, due to the complexity of the financial instruments that they are incorrectly valued, accounted for or disclosed, resulting in a material error in the Regulatory Accounts or a material disclosure deficiency.
 The Committee noted the specialist advice received in the area and compliance with appropriate accounting standards in valuation and disclosure. - Involvement of Deloitte tax specialists in challenging taxation assumptions.
-Consideration was given to the work of the Group's in-house tax manager and explicit agreements sought from HMRC in certain cases. - Compliance with the FRC guidance and licence condition with regard to the going concern assessment.
-Consideration was given to management's assessment of the impact of the RIIO decision, financing arrangements, banking facility covenants, performance against budget, the application of appropriate sensitivities and compliance with Licence Condition 30. - The risk of fraud in revenue recognition, where considerations included specific testing on unbilled income and analytical review.
+Consideration was given to the work of the Group's inhouse tax manager and explicit agreements sought from HMRC in certain cases. - Compliance with the FRC guidance and licence condition with regard to the going concern assessment. given Consideration was management's assessment of the RIIO impact of the decision. financing arrangements, banking covenants. performance facility against budget, the application of appropriate sensitivities and compliance with Licence Condition - The risk of fraud in revenue recognition, where considerations included specific testing on unbilled income and analytical review.
 No misstatements arising from fraud were identified.